Thank you for contacting Health at Hand.

 - Paraesthesias (numbness or tingling sensations)

-If you are still unsure what has been happening to you, talk to your doctor who will be able to help work out which applies to you.
+If you’re still unsure what’s been happening to you, talk to your doctor who will be able to help work out which applies to you and discuss how best to manage your symptoms.